 Indigo lays claim to the longest bar in the fleet.
 Flare demonstrations and cocktail-making sessions take place here.
 There’s also plenty of seating around the bar’s edge, where you can take in the 360-degree views – day or night.

 With a capacity of 1,000 people, this show lounge is big enough to rival a Broadway theatre.
 And that’s not all it’s got going for it.
-There are brand-new shows on offer, plus it’s waiter service, so you can get a drink without missing a thing.
+There are 12 brand-new shows on offer, plus you'll be handed a drink on arrival.